XCUIElementQuery

 Swift

-• Returns element with label matching provided string.
+Returns element with identifier and label matching provided values.

 Swift